-- 304. We will not always obtain evidence of an offence until a period of time after the offence has occurred.
-If this is the case, we cannot bring proceedings more than three years after the date on which the offence occurred. - 305.
+- 309. We must bring a prosecution within six months from the date that evidence, sufficient to warrant the proceedings, comes to our knowledge.
+50 In such cases, we involve lawyers as early as possible. - 310.
+We will not always obtain evidence of an offence until a period of time after the offence has occurred.
+If this is the case, we cannot bring proceedings more than three years after the date on which the offence occurred.51 - 311.
 In all cases, the proceedings start when we lodge the relevant documents with a court.